ritikagarg0326/new_nodejs_project/readme.md

 This is a fully functional real-time chat application that allows users to communicate via:

-Real-time messaging.
+1.Real-time messaging.

-Multiple chat rooms.
+2.Multiple chat rooms.

-Private messaging between users.
+3.Private messaging between users.

-Notifications for new messages.
+4.Notifications for new messages.

 The project includes user authentication, responsive UI, and deployment on AWS for scalability and accessibility.